xvxx/ldpl-rs/README.md

 This project is in its infancy, but can compile simple LDPL programs.

-Right now it supports all LDPL 4.4 statements and can run all the examples that shipped with LDPL 4.4.
+Right now it supports most LDPL 4.4 statements and can run all the examples that shipped with LDPL 4.4.

 User-defined statements and C++ Extensions statements are in progress.